Benefits of Lake & Pond Aeration

 - Fallen trees

 Noxious algae blooms can cause sickness, dead pets and massive fish kills, as well as bad smells.
 In addition to the ecological value they provide, a water body can provide an economic benefit.

-A tourist lake or recreation area tied to water with insufficient oxygen could contain dead fish, foul smells and other unpleasant effects — a turnoff to visitors.
+A tourist lake or recreation area tied to water with insufficient oxygen could contain dead fish, foul smells or other unpleasant aspects — a turnoff to visitors.
 Many healthy and abundant waters exist with diverse aquatic life, but others are in peril and could benefit from higher awareness and intervention techniques.

 How can you tell if the water is aerated enough?
 How do you know if it contains enough oxygen?
 If conditions are bad, you will likely see dead fish and excessive algae blooms.

 Minus any visible evidence that your water body has a low level of oxygen, you can conduct water testing to be sure oxygen remains at a safe level.

 Why Should Aeration Continue Throughout Winter?